 "It is alright," Grayzag had his hands clasped behind him as he studied her like some fascinating insect.
 "I would not expect much else from such a child whose only ambition is the ambition of her parents."

 "That was uncalled for, sir," Lawrence said, jumping to his feet as though the chair were full of thorns.
 "Can't a father want something good for his daughter?"

 "Tell me, child," Grayzag spoke to Terra, "Do you even wish to be a sorceress?"

 "Of course she—"

-Her self-satisfaction passed with the smoke and the ringing of her ears, leaving behind a thick layer of trepidation.
-The fine imported rug, the artisan-crafted furniture, all of it was scorched.
-The antique vases, the crystal goblets, the painted lamps and the picture window were shattered.
+Her smug content died away about the time she realized that she was standing in the ashen remains of the carpet.
 Her expensive robes and everything else was coated with soot and stank of smoke.
-Her parents gaped at her through smudged, dumbfounded faces.
-A marble sized sphere of gentle light hovered over her staff, like a fairy giggling over the mischief it had wrought.
+Lawrence cursed and Irena gasped through smudged, dumbfounded faces.
+A marble sized sphere of gentle light hovered over her staff like a fairy giggling over the mischief it had wrought.

-"Impressive," she stared in utter befuddlement as he clapped for her, not a speck on him.
+"Impressive," she stared in utter befuddlement as he clapped.
 "If a trifle untamed."

 "A trifle?"
-Mother's voice first returned as a shriek.
+Irena's voice first returned as a shriek.
 "Look what she's…my parlor!
 Look at all of this!"

 "Nevertheless, I will expect my pupil to keep a firmer grasp of her temper in the future.
 Further incidents will not do, am I understood?"

 "Of course, master," the title came willingly to her lips.
-The conjured orb grew brighter as Terra smiled for the first time.
+Then the fatigue fell upon her, and Terra flopped to the ground.
+The conjured orb grew bright with her smile.